calimero-archive/docs/docs/getting-started/workspaces.md

 1. **Select Workspace Type**: Choose the "Professional Workspace" option.

-2. **Mainnet Workspace**: Opt for the "Mainnet" environment if your smart contracts and applications are production-ready.
+2. **Mainnet Workspace**: Select for the "Mainnet" environment if your smart contracts and applications are production-ready.

 <img width="1495" alt="Screenshot 2023-08-24 at 19 43 26" src="https://github.com/calimero-is-near/docs/assets/39309699/b80b0bfb-dc36-4339-b658-e6fc6ee74cb9"/>

-3. **Configuring Nodes**: Set up the number of validator nodes, RPC nodes, Archive RPC nodes, and Indexer nodes for your mainnet workspace.
+3. **Configuring Nodes**: Set up the following for your Mainnet workspace:
+- Validator nodes: They are running the consensus algorithm where they calculate the value of transactions
+- RPC nodes: They allow you to communicate directly with Calimero Shard
+- Archive RPC nodes: They hold all historical transaction  and state.
+They allow you to communicate directly with Calimero Shard
+- Indexer nodes: They are used for storing hisotircal data
 <img width="1332" alt="Screenshot 2023-08-24 at 19 46 43" src="https://github.com/calimero-is-near/docs/assets/39309699/6d7356ec-9695-4c92-ae24-5a5907d498da"/>